wma1729/software-design/separation-of-concerns.md

 ## Cohesion

 Refers to the degree of dependency of the execution units on each other within a single module.
-Ideally whatever is needed by an execution unit in a module should be available in the same package.
-A module with *high cohesion* has limited responsibility or the module serves a single or a very small set of purposes.
+Ideally whatever is needed by an execution unit in a module should be available in the same module.
+A module with *high cohesion* has limited responsibilities or the module serves a very limited set of related purposes.
 A highly cohesive module is self contained and has fewer reasons to make calls to other modules.
 A module with *low cohesion*, on the other hand, serves a multitude of purposes in a haphazard manner.
 A low cohesive module is usually forced to call other modules to meet its goals.
 Higher cohesivity is a desirable trait that modules should strive to achieve.

 ## Coupling